 In IH Urine Calcium Usually Exceeds Net Calcium Absorbed

-At a net calcium absorption of 100 mg/d or more, a majority of the normal points are to the right of the diagonal line – urine calcium is less than calcium absorbed.
+At a net calcium absorption of 150 mg/d or more, a majority of the normal points lie to the right of the diagonal line – urine calcium is less than calcium absorbed.
 Bone mineral is stable or increasing.

-Idiopathic hypercalciuria points are all left of the diagonal line, negative bone mineral balance, until net absorption rises over 300 mg/d.
-It takes a huge amount of diet calcium to overcome the tendency of IH people to lose bone mineral.
+Idiopathic hypercalciuria points all lie left of the diagonal line, negative bone mineral balance, until net absorption rises over 300 mg/d.
+It takes a huge amount of calcium absorption to overcome the tendency of IH people to lose bone mineral.

 Bone Calcium Retention vs. Diet Calcium

-At diet calcium intakes above 500 mg/day, the average retention (the jiggly blue line) for normals is about 0, meaning that normals in general will have stable bone mineral stores.
-Higher intakes make the average rise above 0 and at about 1000 mg/day or so, a common nutritional goal, a majority of normal points are above 0.
+At diet calcium intakes above 500 mg/day, the average retention (the jiggly blue line) for normals passes through 0, meaning that their bone mineral stores will, an average, be stable.
+Higher calcium intakes make the normal average rise so that by 1,000 mg/day a majority of normal points are above 0.

-For the IH subjects (red), retention rises slowly with diet calcium intake, but the average never reaches 0.
-Some points lie above 0 meaning that not all IH subjects will share the general high risk of bone mineral loss, just as some normal points lie below 0 even at high calcium intakes.
+Among the IH subjects (red), retention rises with diet calcium intake, but the average – red line – never passes through 0.
+Some points do lie above 0, meaning that not all IH subjects will share the general high risk of bone mineral loss, just as some normal points lie below 0 even at high calcium intakes.
+But on average, at all reasonable calcium intakes, IH appears to hamper bone mineral retention.

 What Have We Learned?

-Using sophisticated measurements of bone mineral turnover, Lieberman and his colleagues showed as early as 1965 that patients with IH had something very abnormal about bone.
-Low calcium diets remained a common treatment for stone disease for more than a decade later.
+These balance data lay latent in papers published from 1900 through until even recent times.
+Using a different and sophisticated way to assess bone mineral balance, Lieberman and his colleagues showed as early as 1965 that IH reduced bone mineral stability.
+Yet low calcium diets remained a common treatment for stone disease for more than a decade thereafter.

 IH Kidneys Release Excess Calcium